Indo people: The Netherlands

-Indos in the Netherlands are not considered an ethnic minority, and most of them are of mixed European-Indonesian origin bearing European family names.
+Indos in the Netherlands are considered an ethnic minority, and most of them are of mixed European-Indonesian origin bearing European family names.

 In 1990, the Dutch Central Bureau for Statistics (CBS) registered the number of first-generation Indos living in the Netherlands at around 180,000 people.
-In 2001 official registration, including the second generation, accumulate their numbers to around half a million.
+In 2001, official registration, including the second generation, accumulate their numbers to around half a million.
 Based on this the estimations, which include the third-generation descendants, reach up to at least 800,000 people.
 However, researcher Dr. Peter Post of the NIOD estimates 1.5 to 2 million people with Indo blood live in the Netherlands.
 The Indo-Dutch living abroad were not included.
 That makes them by far the largest minority community in the Netherlands.

 Integration

 The Indo community is considered the best-integrated ethnic and cultural minority in the Netherlands.
 Statistical data compiled by CBS shows that Indos belong to the group with the country's lowest crime rates.

 A 1999 CBS study reveals that of all foreign-born groups living in the Netherlands, only the Indos have an average income similar to that of citizens born in the Netherlands.
 Job participation in government, education, and health care is similar as well.
 A 2005 CBS study, among foreign-born citizens and their children living in the Netherlands, shows that on average, Indos own the largest number of independent enterprises.
 A 2007 CBS study shows that over 50% of first-generation Indos have married a native-born Dutch person, which increased to 80% for the second generation.
 One of the first and oldest Indo organisations that supported the integration of Indo repatriates into the Netherlands is Pelita.

 Although Indo repatriates, being born overseas, are officially registered as Dutch citizens of foreign descent, their Eurasian background puts them in the Western sub-class instead of the Non-Western (Asian) sub-class.

 Two factors are usually attributed to the essence of their apparently seamless assimilation into Dutch society: Dutch citizenship, and the amount of 'Dutch cultural capital', in the form of school attainments and familiarity with the Dutch language and culture, which Indos already possessed before migrating to the Netherlands.